-- Although batteries have been subject to mandatory take-back legislation and product fee legislation since 2006, the first battery compliance organisations were only approved in January 2009.
+Legal and organisational developments: Although batteries have been subject to mandatory take-back legislation and product fee legislation since 2006, the first battery compliance organisations were only approved in January 2009.
 Their number grew to 20 by 2011.
 Measures to reduce this number and ensure the targets are properly achieved came into force in 2013.
-Due to comprehensive legal requirements and good supervision, the regulatory mechanism appears to function solidly. - Collection of waste portable batteries has increased rapidly, from 2g per capita in 2009 to 40 g in 2014, a collection rate of 45%.
-The country's national portable battery collection target as a percentage of POM in the same year has been exceeded since 2012, though only by 1% in 2014. - Potential to raise the collection rate is envisaged through better enforcement of retailers' obligation to visibly display battery bins, and increased consumer awareness campaigns, particularly in rural areas.
+Due to comprehensive legal requirements and good supervision, the regulatory mechanism appears to function solidly.
+In April 2016, a new Product Fee Ordinance replaced the 2008 ordinance but left the high product fee - to be paid if collection targets are missed - unchanged.
+As of 2016, around 350 registered portable battery producers comply collectively through eight approved battery compliance organisations.
+All eight organisations cover all battery types.